 If less than 6 stations with strong signals can be received, the number of preset stations may be less than 6.
-If no stations with strong signals can be received, proving the treed.

-be received, previously stored stations are reset.
+If no stations with strong signals can be received, previously stored stations are reset.
 To exit automatic storing while storing is in progress, press the AST button again.
 Previously stored stations are not overwritten.